-Now, you might be wondering how he can carry out this never-ending task of moving the hands to tell the right time.
-Thanks to this handy explainer video, we’ve got our answer.
+You might have been wondering how he can carry out this never-ending task of moving the hands to tell the right time.
+Thanks to the handy explainer video above, we’ve got our answer.
 Spoiler: it’s not an animation.

 It’s actually called the Marten Baas Real Time Clock, named after the artist himself who created the concept as part of a series.
 Marten Baas unveiled his first clock in Milan back in 2009, and since then, you might have spotted his work at Amsterdam Schiphol Airport.

-Baas’s clock has been cheering up commuters for over a year now, arriving at Paddington in November 2021.
+Baas’s clock has been cheering up commuters for a few years now, arriving at Paddington 2021.
 You’ll find the clock man at 50 Eastbourne Terrace on the entrance to the office building.
 The man inside is dressed in a 19th-century style three-piece suit referencing the Brunel era, and the clock’s brightness even changes depending on the surrounding light conditions.

 Read more about Marten Baas’ creation here.